 Are you thinking of making a new expatriate life in the South American nation of Peru?
 I guess you could argue that Peru is a unique choice for retirement or simply an extended long term holiday.
 There are definitely a lot of expat in Peru living there working on development projects or especially in the mining sector.
 Peru is definitely home to a large expat population from around the world and region.

-Here are seven great reasons you should consider moving to Peru:
+Here are seven great reasons for Expats, should be considered before moving to Peru:

 1. It is Relatively Easy to Become a Resident in Peru